lmc-eu/code-quality-tools/docs/eslint/editor-integration.md

 ## PHPStorm/WebStorm

 WebStorm has built-in support for ESLint issue reporting.
-Auto fixing is only supported in versions 2016.3 and newer.
+Autofixing is only supported in versions 2016.3 and newer.

-To enable ESLint reporter, [follow the guide][webstorm-eslint] on WebStorm's support page.
+To enable ESLint reporter, [follow the guide][webstorm-eslint] on WebStorm’s support page.
 To use the new autofix feature, [read their blog post][webstorm-eslint-autofix] on the topic.

 To use autofix on save feature: